bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump), @james-j-obrien, @JMS55, @inodentry, @robtfm, @nicopap, @teoxoy, @IceSentry, @Elabajaba</div>

 Bevy's renderer performance for 2D and 3D meshes can improve a lot.
 Both CPU and graphics API / GPU bottlenecks can be removed to give significantly higher frame rates.
-As always with Bevy, we want to make the most of the platforms you use, from the constraints of WebGL2, through WebGPU, to the highest-end native discrete graphics cards.
+As always with Bevy, we want to make the most of the platforms you use, from the constraints of WebGL2 and mobile devices, to the highest-end native discrete graphics cards.
 A solid foundation can support all of this.

 ### What are the bottlenecks?

 One major bottleneck is the structure of the data used for rendering.

-* Mesh entity data is stored in one uniform buffer, but has to be rebound at different dynamic offsets per draw.
+* Mesh entity data is stored in one uniform buffer, but has to be rebound at different dynamic offsets for every single draw.
-* Material type data (e.g. StandardMaterial uniform properties) are stored in individual uniform buffers that have to be rebound per draw if the material changes.
+* Material type data (e.g. `StandardMaterial` uniform properties, but not textures) are stored in individual uniform buffers that have to be rebound per draw if the material changes.
-* Material textures are stored individually and have to be rebound per draw if the texture changes.
+* Material textures are stored individually and have to be rebound per draw if a mesh texture changes.
 * Mesh index / vertex buffers are stored individually per-mesh and have to be rebound per draw.

 All of this rebinding has both CPU and graphics API / GPU performance impact.
-On the CPU, it means encoding of draw commands has many more steps and takes more time than necessary.
-In the graphics API and on the GPU, it means issuing many more rebinding and separate draw commands.
+On the CPU, it means encoding of draw commands has many more steps to process and so takes more time than necessary.
+In the graphics API and on the GPU, it means many more rebinds, and separate draw commands.

 Avoiding rebinding is both a big performance benefit for CPU-driven rendering, and is necessary to enable GPU-driven rendering.